 Imagine completing a semester’s worth of computer programming in one afternoon.
-Three computer programming teams from Lynchburg College will do just that in an all-out “Battle of the Brains” on November 6 at UNC-Chapel Hill.
+Three computer programming teams from University of Lynchburg will do just that in an all-out “Battle of the Brains” on November 6 at UNC-Chapel Hill.

 Dr. Randy Ribler, associate professor of computer science, and Dr. Conny Roussos, professor of computer science, are coaching the three, three-person teams this year.
 Members of the teams and an alternate are: Robert “Wynn” Blevins ’12, Evan-Michael “Evan” Ellison ’12, Brandon Gannicott ’13, David Hadwin ’12, Timothy “Hunter” Harlow ’11, Justin Hoover ’11, Brandon Johnson ’13, Keith “K.J.
 Lester ’12, Kristin Marstin ’13, and Kara Winters ’13.